Welcome

 Action Button

-- One zone is "action", in our case jump
+- One zone is "action", in our case firing the laser

 Direction Stick